Yogesh Jaluria: Honors

 Jaluria has received the Max Jakob Memorial Award, the highest honor in this field, from the American Institute of Chemical Engineers (AIChE) and the American Society of Mechanical Engineers (ASME), as well as the Freeman Scholar Award, Worcester Reed Warner Medal and the Heat Transfer Memorial Award from ASME; the Society made him an honorary member in 2012.
 He received the Donald Q. Kern Award from the AIChE, and the Luikov Medal from the International Center for Heat and Mass Transfer.
 He gave the ASME Richard Henry Thurston Award Lecture "Buoyancy-Induced Flows in Nature and Technology" in 2003.
 He is also a Fellow of the American Physical Society and of the American Association for the Advancement of Science.

 He received the Distinguished Alumni Award from IIT, Delhi, India, in 1994, and the Daniel Gorenstein Memorial Award from Rutgers in 2010.

 He was the Editor of ASME Journal of Heat Transfer from 2005 to 2010.
 During that time, he was instrumental in founding a new archival ASME journal, Journal of Thermal Science and Engineering Applications.
 He is presently the President of the American Society of Thermal and Fluids Engineers, an international non-profit organization focused on research and engineering in these and related fields, with particular emphasis on industry, international collaboration and emerging young researchers.

 Personal life

 Professor Jaluria and his wife, Anuradha, are long time residents of New Jersey.
 They currently reside in Monroe Township, Middlesex County, New Jersey, having previously lived in East Brunswick, New Jersey.
-They have three children, Pratik, Aseem and Ankur, two daughter-in-laws, Leslie and Karishma, and one son-in-law, Russell.
+They have three children, Pratik, Aseem and Ankur and two daughter-in-laws, Leslie and Karishma.
 They also have five grandsons, Vyan, Nalin, Zev, Jai and Jaanav.